Emu War: First attempt

 Summarising the culls, ornithologist Dominic Serventy commented:

 On 8 November, members in the Australian House of Representatives discussed the operation.
-Following the negative coverage of the events in the local media, that included claims that "only a few" emus had died, Pearce withdrew the military personnel and the guns on 8 November.
+Following the negative coverage of the events in the local media, which included claims that "only a few" emus had died, Pearce withdrew the military personnel and the guns on 8 November.

 After the withdrawal, Major Meredith compared the emus to Zulus and commented on the striking manoeuvrability of the emus, even while badly wounded.

 Second attempt

 After the withdrawal of the military, the emu attacks on crops continued.
 Farmers again asked for support, citing the hot weather and drought that brought emus invading farms in the thousands.
-James Mitchell, the Premier of Western Australia lent his strong support to renewal of the military assistance.
+James Mitchell, the Premier of Western Australia, lent his strong support for the renewal of military assistance.
 At the same time, a report from the Base Commander was issued that indicated 300 emus had been killed in the initial operation.

 Acting on the requests and the Base Commander's report, by 12 November the Minister of Defence approved a resumption of military efforts.
 He defended the decision in the Senate, explaining why the soldiers were necessary to combat the serious agricultural threat of the large emu population.
 Although the military had agreed to lend the guns to the Western Australian government on the expectation that they would provide the necessary people, Meredith was once again placed in the field due to an apparent lack of experienced machine gunners in the state.

 Taking to the field on 13 November 1932, the military found a degree of success over the first two days, with approximately 40 emus killed.
-The third day, 15 November, proved to be far less successful, but by 2 December the soldiers were killing approximately 100 emus per week.
-Meredith was recalled on 10 December, and in his report he claimed 986 kills with 9,860 rounds, at a rate of exactly 10 rounds per confirmed kill.
-In addition, Meredith claimed 2,500 wounded birds had died as a result of the injuries that they had sustained.
+The third day, 15 November, proved to be far less successful, but by 2 December, the soldiers were killing approximately 100 emus per week.
+Meredith was recalled on 10 December, and in his report, he claimed 986 confirmed kills with 9,860 rounds, at a rate of exactly 10 rounds per confirmed kill.
+In addition, Meredith claimed exactly 2,500 wounded birds had also died from their injuries.
+Historian Greg Beyer wrote, "This figure, however, is highly disputed and is likely to be very inflated."

 In assessing the success of the cull, an article in the Coolgardie Miner on 23 August 1935 reported that although the use of machine guns had been "criticised in many quarters, the method proved effective and saved what remained of the wheat".